Combinators

 share-ns :: String -> Permission

-Removes the call to --unshare-
+Removes the call to --unshare- for the provided namespace.

-will remove the --unshare-pid
+For instance, calling share-ns "pid" will remove the --unshare-pid flag

-process to share the same pid namespace as the host.
+from bwrap which will allow this process to share the same pid namespace as

-See BWRAP(1) for more information.
+See wikipedia:Linux namespaces for more information.

 time-zone